1 Camp On The Calliope River

 # 3 Turtle Way & Beyond

 Walk or dance your way across Boyne Island and Tannum Sands with Turtle Way offering over 20km of paved pathways.
 For a scenic route we recommend beginning at Canoe Point and go towards the river.
 The path will eventually come to a T-section with the river mouth to the right and the river to the left.
-Spot a turtle or two and admire the artwork along the way.
+Spot a turtle or 2 and admire the artwork along the way.

 Sometimes you have to get off track to find the best track!
 Offering untouched ground and a perfect picnic spot at the end, The Wild Cattle Walk is a one-way return track along Wild Cattle Creek.
 Travelling with a bike?
 Get some dirt and downhill action with the bushland at the end of Tannum Sands Turtle Way (near the High School).